geode-sdk/mods/mods-v2/saumondeluxe.rainbow_icon/about.md

 - You can also change the saturation of the rainbow effect in the settings.

+# Warning
+<cr>THIS MOD DON'T WORK PROPERLY WITH THE "AmbientIcons" OR "Same Dual Color" ENABLED</cr>

 # Credits

 - Thanks [availax](https://linktr.ee/availaxmusic) for the new mod icon.